Skip links

 OSHA Regulations for Self-Employed Workers

 OSHA regulations define the term “employer” as someone who runs an enterprise and has hired at least one person as an employee.
-Hence, self-employed people working as sole proprietors are exempt from OSHA regulations.
+Hence, OSHA does not cover self-employed people working as sole proprietors.
 However, when a sole business begins employing another worker, it becomes subject to these regulations.
 It is true even if it is not a formal business entity, like a corporation or an LLC.
+So does OSHA only protect employees?
+The answer is yes.

 Employers with Ten or Fewer Employees